luiul/sql-bootcamp/README.md

 ## 3.1.
 SELECT Statement

+The `select` statement is used to select data from a database.
+The data returned is stored in a result table, called the result-set.

 The syntax we learn can be applied to any major type of SQL database. `select` is the most common statement used, and it allows us to retrieve information from a table.
 Later on we will learn how to combine `select` with other statements to perform more complex queries.

 ```sql